-- 3.8.1 TSNZ shall grade members for the purposes of the competitions specified in Rule 3.1.1. - 3.8.2 For the purposes of grading all affiliated members shall hold a "Shooter's Performance Card" and shall enter all official club, championship and representative scores shot between 1 October and 31 March. - 3.8.3 Affiliated members shall compute gradings by adding all scores as defined in Rule 3.8.2 and dividing the result by the total number of 10-shot strings involved. - 3.8.4 Affiliated members shall not later than 10 April forward their completed "Shooters Performance Card" to their Club Secretary. - 3.8.5 Club Secretaries shall retain the "Shooters Performance Cards" for 12 months. - 3.8.6 Club Secretaries shall check the calculations on the "Shooter's Performance Cards" and enter the member's name, number, average score and grade on the "Club Grading Form" as supplied by TSNZ, and shall return the completed "Club Grading Form" to the TSNZ Administration Officer not later than 30 April. - 3.8.7 The TSNZ Administration Officer shall not later than 30 September in each year supply each Association with a master list of all outdoor gradings. - 3.8.8 A minimum of four thirty-shot official scores at 50 metres shall be required for grading purposes. - 3.8.9 For grading purposes there shall be four grades:
+- 3.8.1 TSNZ shall grade members for the purposes of the competitions specified in Rule 3.1.1. - 3.8.2 For the purposes of grading all affiliated members shall hold a "Shooter's Performance Card" and shall enter all official club, championship and representative scores shot between 1 October and 31 March. - 3.8.3 Official scores include all scores shot at any club, championship or representative match that are not marked as 'Practice' prior to being shot. - 3.8.4 Affiliated members shall compute gradings by adding all scores as defined in Rule 3.8.2 and dividing the result by the total number of 10-shot strings involved. - 3.8.5 Affiliated members shall not later than 10 April forward their completed "Shooters Performance Card" to their Club Secretary. - 3.8.6 Club Secretaries shall retain the "Shooters Performance Cards" for 12 months. - 3.8.7 Club Secretaries shall check the calculations on the "Shooter's Performance Cards" and enter the member's name, number, average score and grade on the "Club Grading Form" as supplied by TSNZ, and shall return the completed "Club Grading Form" to the TSNZ Executive Officer not later than 30 April. - 3.8.8 The TSNZ Executive Officer shall not later than 30 September in each year supply each Association with a master list of all outdoor gradings. - 3.8.9 A minimum of four thirty-shot official scores at 50 metres shall be required for grading purposes. - 3.8.10 For grading purposes there shall be four grades: